-The trigger can be one of many.
+Ther can be many triggers.
 We still don’t know what no longer what instigates the actual condition, but it’s no longer reserved only for kids.

 Type 1 diabetes is usually defined as a condition in which the pancreas does not make any insulin at all.
 Is that correct?

-What is not addressed today is what about the cells that have expired, with the actual disease, the death of the islets or their absence or function.
+What scientists haven’t addressed today is the cells that have expired with the actual disease, the death of the islets or their absence or function.
 Those are things I’m trying to alter.

 You are using Alpha-1 antitrypsin (A1AT, aka AAT or alpha 1) for that.
 It it a drug?
 In your research you say it’s natural compound that occurs in the body?

 Precisely.
 It’s a molecule, a protein.
 Everyone of us makes this protein.

 And people with Type 1 diabetes?

 Actually yes, they also make it, but there’s a point which I’ll get back to in .
 We all make AAT in the bloodstream all the time.
 When we are sick, we make more of it.
 What do I mean by “sick”?
 Well, if you have flu, an infection, you feel horrible, inflamed, and the body makes more AAT in the blood.
 We’ve known about that for decades; scientists have measure it.
 Doctors have used that level of higher AAT as if it were a marker of whether or not there was an actual infection or disease.

 But if you study AAT deeply enough as I have done for past 10 years, it turns out it actually has a function.
 The body doesn’t just release it and increase the levels when we are sick.
 It does so on purpose appropriately so.